Ciphergh0st/BlackScorpion/README.md

 🔗 GitHub:  Ciphergh0st
 🔗 Discord: cipher_gh0st

-⚠️ Disclaimer: This project is strictly for educational purposes.
-The developer is not responsible for any misuse or illegal activities.
+⚠️ Disclaimer: The developer is not responsible for any misuse or illegal activities.
 Use it only on systems you have permission to test.